helgee/plyades/README.rst

     :target: https://travis-ci.org/helgee/plyades

 Plyades is an MIT-licensed astrodynamics library written in Python.
-It aims to provide a comprehensive toolset for fast development of performant mission analysis applications.
+It aims to provide a comprehensive toolset for fast development of high-performance mission analysis applications.
 The API provides powerful high-level objects for pythonic ease-of-use while the low-level functional building blocks can also be used independently.